 We always have our eyes open for qualified project

-managers in the explosive demolition field.
+managers in the rock blasting and explosive demolition field.

 Anyone interested in employment with Dykon should